robn/Prometheus-Tiny-Shared/README.md

 The in-memory store (and indeed, the entire Prometheus::Tiny::Shared object) is NOT safe across forks; if you fork you need to create a new object with the filename for the backing store supplied.

+The `cache_args` argument will cause the constructor to croak.
+Code using this arg in previous versions of Prometheus::Tiny::Shared no longer work, and needs to be updated to use the `filename` argument instead.

 # SUPPORT

 ## Bugs / Feature Requests